BANDI-SREEKANTH/react-world/README.md

 Hi Everyone, I recently created a simple React app using Parcel as the build tool.
-Parcel helps improve the performance of a React application.
-Unlike the `create-react-app` command, which uses Webpack for development and production builds, Parcel allows for better optimization of the application.
+Parcel helps improve the performance of a React application and fast in buidling dev builds and production builds.
+Unlike the `create-react-app` command, which uses Webpack for builds in 'create-react-app', Parcel allows for better optimization of the application.

 Usages of Parcel:
 It boosts the react application very fast.
 Because of the fallowing advantages